BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Virtue Ethics/Aristotelian/Aquinas.md

 - The acquired and the infused virtues have the same matter.
 Temperance seeks the mean in the enjoyment of physical pleasures; as we discover further ends that are promoted by restraint in this enjoyment, we discover further reasons for restraint.
 If, for instance, an athlete needs to eat a lighter meal to stay in training or a scholar needs to eat a lighter meal to keep a clear head, they discover different applications for temperance.
 This is why the infused moral virtues are still called by the names of the acquired moral virtues, even though they differ in species, because of their different objects
 - We are free, because though we always choose the best option, we may turn our attention to some aspects of the X (that actually isn't the best option) that will make X seems the best option (of course, X should actually have them)
 - Aquinas’ intellectualism, therefore, supports compatibilism
+- Aquinas’ account of human freedom in relation to external causal influences depends heavily on his distinctions among types of causes.
+Provided that the proximate cause is in the will responding in the right way to the merits of the situation, the fact that the will’s response is itself the product of external causal influences does not seem to him to compromise human freedom; it simply has to be connected to human action by the right sort of causal chain.
+Aquinas relies on this distinction to argue that external causal influences such as the passions, human nature, external events, the Devil, and God do not threaten human freedom